pre-zbr/ChatService/README.md

 The frontend part of this application was created by 'create-react-app' cli tools - refer to the scripts part of the package.json file for further instructions.

+Detailed instructions below

+1) Start the Redis server on the default port 6379.
+2) Run "npm install" in the 'ChatService/server' directory.
+3) Run "npm start" in the 'ChatService/server' directory (port 4000).
+4) Run "npm install" in the 'ChatService/chat/client' directory.
+5) Run "npm start" in the 'ChatService/chat/client' directory.

 ## Dependencies

 Javascript ES6, Node.js 10+, Socket.io, Redis, React 16+